xNINE2NINEx/HotTubLiquidators/wp-content/plugins/wordfence/readme.txt

 == Changelog ==

+= 7.1.1 =
+* Improvement: Added the ability to sort the blocks table.
+* Improvement: Added short-term caching of breach check results.
+* Improvement: The check for passwords leaked in breaches now allows a login if the user has previously logged in from the same IP successfully and displays an admin notice suggesting changing the password.
+* Improvement: Switched the bundled select2 library to use to prefixed version to work around other plugins including older versions on our pages.
+* Improvement: The scan page now displays when beta signatures are enabled since they can produce false positives.
+* Improvement: Improved positioning of the "Wordfence is Working" message.
+* Improvement: Added a character limit to the reason on blocks and forced wrapping to avoid the layout stretching too much.
+* Fix: Fixed an issue with some table prefixing where multisite installations with rare configurations could result in unknown table warnings.
+* Fix: Removed an older behavior with live traffic buttons that could allow them to open in a new tab and show nothing.
+* Fix: Added a check for sites with inaccurate disk space function results to avoid showing an issue.
+* Fix: Added a secondary check to the email summary cron to avoid repeated sending if the cron list is corrupted.
+* Fix: Fixed a typo on the Advanced Comment Spam Filter page.

 = 7.1.0 =
 * Improvement: Added a new feature to prevent attackers from successfully logging in to admin accounts whose passwords have been in data breaches.